laycal-com/laycal/app-description.md

 ## Overview

-This application is a comprehensive AI-powered voice calling platform designed to automate outbound phone calls to sales leads using artificial intelligence voice agents.
-The platform enables users to upload lists of leads and have AI agents automatically call each lead, conduct conversations, and book appointments if requested ofc and gather data.
+This application is a comprehensive AI-powered voice calling platform designed to automate outbound phone calls to sales leads using artificial intelligence voice agents powered by Vapi.ai.
+The platform enables users to upload lists of leads and have AI agents automatically call each lead, conduct conversations, book appointments, extract structured data, and process call recordings with advanced analytics.

 ## Core Functionality